 Get a 15 x 15 x 24 $9 or better 24 x 24 x 36 $27 popup hatchery.

-Use any vaselike container full of water as a vase for at least 6 common milkweed stems 21 inches long to immerse them in water to keep them green while caterpillars eat the leaves. (leaves shouldn't be under water)
+Use any vaselike container full of water as a vase for at least 6 common milkweed stems 21 inches long to immerse them in water to keep them green while caterpillars eat the leaves. (leaves shouldn't be under water just the stem)

-Do not go looking for caterpillars or females laying eggs until you have the milkweed.
+Do not go looking for caterpillars or females laying eggs until you have the milkweed in your popup in a vaselike container.

-If you're in the Midwest or Northeast, common milkweed grows everywhere.
+If you're in the Midwest or Northeast, common milkweed grows everywhere after June 1st.
 Be sure to take a three gallon bucket half full of water with you when you go out looking for milkweed to cut to put your stems in to take them home for your hatchery.

-If you are using live 1 gallon tropical milkweed plants pictured at the right be sure to thoroughly spray all milkweed stems and leaves' tops and bottoms with water in a spray bottle before putting in the hatchery even if they have monarch eggs on them.
+If you are using live 1 gallon tropical milkweed plants pictured at the right be sure to thoroughly spray all milkweed stems and leaves' tops and bottoms with water in a spray bottle to remove predators and debris before putting in the hatchery even if they have monarch eggs on them.

 Remove all other bugs and debris except the eggs from the leaves.
-If you're using live stems trim the end of the stem just before putting it in the vase.
+If you're just using the live stems trim the end of the stem just before putting it in the vase to keep it absorbing water.
 Your vase should look like a bouquet of milkweed.

 If you like, buy a clear storage container, drill 1/2" holes in the lid, fill it with water and stick the stems down through the holes so they can take up water.
 Re-cut the stems and pull off the bottom leaves just before inserting them in the holes so they take up water better.

 Milkweed stems immediately start to "heal" when cut, stopping the water from being drawn up into the plant.
-When you cut the stalk make the cut so there are a couple leaves close up the stalk from the cut.
+When you cut the stalk make the cut so you can remove a couple leaves close up the stalk from the cut.

-Pull those leaves off at the stem just before inserting the stem in the holes in the lid of the container and immersing the stem in the water.
+Pull those leaves off off the stem just before inserting the stem in the holes in the vase or lid of the container and immersing the stem in the water.
 This will give the stem three places to draw water and will remain green until caterpillars eat it.
 Immersed leaves will start to have a foul odor.

 Put your hatchery or tub "INDOORS" in a window.
 You will eliminate many predator problems, just by placing it indoors.